wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_registration_meta_api.md

 ###### wamp.registration.on_register

 Fired when a session is added to a registration.

-**Event Arguments**
+The event payload consists of positional arguments:

 * `session|id`: The ID of the session being added to a registration.
 * `registration|id`: The ID of the registration to which a session is being added.